-The rich lands of the Boyne valley have been attracting communities to settle and farm the land for at least 6000 years and it was these early communities that began the epic challenge of designing and constructing the complex passage tombs of Knowth, Newgrange and Dowth.
-Erected around 3300 BC, the artistry and engineering skills required to build these passage tombs give us insight into the highly sophisticated society of these Neolithic settlers, who probably took years to build each tomb.
+The Boyne valley's rich lands have been attracting communities to settle and farm the land for at least 6000 years.
+These early communities began the epic challenge of designing and constructing the complex and awe-inspiring passage tombs of Knowth, Newgrange and Dowth.
+Erected around 3300 BC, the artistry and engineering skills required to build these passage tombs give us insight into these neolithic settlers' highly sophisticated society, who probably took years to construct each tomb.

-As well as being used as a burial chambers, it is believed that these tombs, like the numerous other monuments within the area, were used for ceremonies and rituals.
+The local communities used these magnificent structures as burial chambers.
+It is believed that these tombs, like the numerous other monuments within the area, were used for ceremonies and rituals.
 The reconstructed tomb at Newgrange gives us a magical insight into one of the rituals that took place during the winter solstice.
 As the sun rises on the morning of the winter solstice, a shaft of light enters the tomb through the roof box that sits above the entrance to the passage.
 This golden light floods the length of the passage and illuminates the main chamber and its three alcoves.
-This magical event lasts for around 17 minutes each year before the chamber begins to dim again, it is a spectacle that few get the pleasure to experience.
-We would love to one day be amongst these fortunate few, but till then, we will continue the work of recreating the ancient treasures of the Brú Na Bóinne.
+This fantastic event lasts for around 17 minutes each time it happens before the chamber begins to dim again for another year.

 Smoke fired Terracotta